-Join Abba Shapiro for an in-depth discussion in this video Cutting multicam, part of Narrative Scene Editing with Final Cut Pro X v10.1.x.
+Join Abba Shapiro for an in-depth discussion in this video Cutting multicam, part of Final Cut Pro X v10.1.x: Narrative Scene Editing.

 - Now that we've created our multi-cam clips, let's step into 05-02 cutting, and actually start editing our multi-camera scene.
 Now the first thing you want to do is select your multi-cam clip.
 And sometimes if you double click it, which some people do when they select a clip, you'll notice that it actually loads two clips into your timeline.
 What you're really doing is stepping into the angle viewer, where you can adjust your multi-cam clip.
 If you do this by accident, the best thing to do is step back out of it by hitting this back arrow, and you're back into your program.